Where to Go Ice Skating in Banff and Canmore

 Gap Lake Skating

-Off of the 1A on the way to Cochrane from Canmore lies Gap Lake.
+Gap Lake is off of the 1A on the way to Cochrane from Canmore.
 The lake is prone to the wind, which keeps it snow-free for an extended time.
 It’s not the most beautiful lake for a skate, but it does have some excellent ice when it’s frozen.

 Spray Lakes

-Like Lake Minnewanka, this massive man-made lake can freeze over with perfect ice that reflects the breathtaking views of the Spray Valley.
-The natural valley creates a bottleneck for winds which, like Abraham Lake, creates hard ice that is often snow-free.
+Like Lake Minnewanka, this massive man-made lake in Kananaskis can freeze over with perfect ice that reflects the breathtaking views of the Spray Valley.
+The natural valley creates a bottleneck for winds which, like the famous Abraham Lake in Nordegg, creates hard ice that is often snow-free.

 It’s an impeccable place to go for ice skating in the Canadian Rockies.
 However, be mindful as the reservoir remains deeper than many other lakes, and a fall in the ice could have real consequences.